UgayNobu/SDA101_02240369/Practical4_HTML_Table/Reflection.md

 Challenges Faced: The main challenge was making the "Lunch Break" span across the columns correctly.
 At first, the cells weren’t lining up as they should, and it took a bit of trial and error with colspan to fix it.
 Also, figuring out the right colors to use was a bit tricky, but after some testing, I found a color scheme that made the table easy to read.

-(c) Clarity & Coherence

-I tried to keep this reflection straightforward and easy to follow.
-I focused on explaining what I did, what I learned, and the challenges I faced in a simple, clear way.